Executive Action Updates

 STATUS: Paused due to court order

 On February 7, the National Institutes of Health (NIH) announced that it was capping the indirect cost rate paid to new and existing grant recipients at 15 percent.
-Indirect costs, also known as facilities and administration (F&A), support basic operating costs associated with biomedical research.
+Indirect costs, or facilities and administration (F&A), support basic operating costs associated with biomedical research.
 Quickly after the announcement, a federal judge based in Massachusetts issued a temporary restraining order blocking the policy pending further consideration by the courts.
-The first hearing is scheduled for February 21.
-SMFM will continue to monitor litigation and relevant congressional action, as well as coordinate with other community stakeholders on next steps.
+The same judge issued an injunction in March, extending the policy pause.
+SMFM will continue to monitor litigation and relevant congressional action and coordinate with other community stakeholders on next steps.

 STATUS: Paused due to court order

 On January 27, the Office of Management and Budget (OMB) temporarily paused all federal grants, cooperative agreements, and loans.
 According to an OMB memo, the suspension was set to go into effect on January 28, and federal agencies would have had until February 10 to submit detailed information on programs and projects related to the temporary pause.
-Currently, the OMB directive is on hold subject to a temporary restraining order by federal courts in Rhode Island and Washington, DC.
-However, recent press reports indicate that funds still might not be flowing to grantees.
+The OMB directive is on hold, subject to a temporary restraining order by federal courts in Rhode Island and Washington, DC.
+However, recent press reports indicate that funds might still not flow to grantees.
 SMFM will monitor litigation and relevant Congressional action and coordinate with other community stakeholders on the next steps.

 Select News Coverage: Washington Post | Reuters | New York Times